mattbport/secondusertests/Second round questions.md

 Using the whiteboard, draw a Soundable Chooser for the following scenario:

-A producer wants a Chooser which will select and play two out of three samples; `drums.wav`, `bass.wav`, and `guitar.wav`.
-They want all the samples to play four times before stopping, and they want the drums to be twice as likely to be selected as the other samples.
+You want a Chooser which will select and play two out of three samples; `drums.wav`, `bass.wav`, and `guitar.wav`.
+You want all the samples to play four times before stopping, and you want the drums to be twice as likely to be selected as the other samples.